Rendering Extensions Overview

 The following table describes the rendering extensions that are included with Reporting Services.

-For more information on the recommended formats and their uses, see Exporting Reports (Report Builder and SSRS).
+For more information on the recommended formats and their uses, see Export Reports (Report Builder and SSRS).

 Each of the rendering extensions implemented by Microsoft and shipped with Reporting Services uses a common set of interfaces.
 This ensures that each extension implements comparable functionality and reduces the complexity of the rendering code in the core of the report server.